 We develop each child’s ability to speak with confidence, clarity and fluency in a variety of situations, for a variety of audiences and for a range of purposes.
 We foster the confidence needed to speak to an audience by incorporating a range of opportunities to speak in our daily routines to becomes a natural life skill.
 Capacity to listen with attention and understanding is developed as soon as the children start school by providing engaging experiences and time to respond.
 All adults working with the children model correct use of Standard English and accurate speech.

 To ensure a progression of skills in writing, we have adapted the Herts for Learning writing units to suit our setting (see writing long term plans A and B years).
 The high quality texts used as stimuli for writing ensure use of a range of fiction, non-fiction and poetry writing.
 Where possible, the children are given meaningful opportunities to write.
 Written outcomes often also have direct links to topics and other curriculum areas.
 To celebrate writing together, the whole school uses the same stimuli at key points during the year in the form of responding to performances, artwork and books.

 Early Years children work on basic letter formation.
 As they move in to Year One, this leads them onto practising writing letters with a ‘lead-on’ and a ‘lead-off’.
+Letter formation is modelled as part of phonics lessons.
+However rehearsal of letter formation takes place in addition to our daily phonics and spelling sessions.
 When children are able to form all letters correctly, with the appropriate lead-on and lead-off they are taught to use cursive joined up handwriting.
-Handwriting and presentation is a big focus in the school.
+High standards of handwriting and presentation are highly valued in the school.
 Teachers expect high quality presentation in all written work.
 (See handwriting and presentation policy)